 Bone Mineral Density (BMD) can be calculated on the basis of CT scans, when this is undertaken with a dedicated phantom.
 It is thereby possible to investigate whether different factors are associated with an effect on BMD.
 We are currently investigating whether mental illness as a result of lifestyle or medication alters BMD.
-The investigation is part of the national Survive project.
+The investigation is part of the national Survive project (PDF in Danish).

 Osteology is the scientific study of bones.
 Research is being conducted on both a macroscopic and microscopic level using different techniques such as X-ray and CT scans, as well as microscopy and histomorphometry of undecalcified, plastic-embedded bone tissue or other hard tissue.
 The research contributes with knowledge about changes to the bone tissue in relation to age, disease and the influence of factors such as medicine and alcohol.